qualityshepherd/brine/posts/of_yarn_and_bone.md

 > *Rolls: 2d6 → 2, 1*<br>
 > **GM**: "Ooh, both low.
 The magic resists.
 You can accept the failed spell or take a Burden to make it succeed."<br>
 > **Thistle**: "Yeah, I can’t let the village down.
 I’ll take on a Burden to force the success."<br>
 > **GM**: *Draws a Tarot card* "You pull The Tower.
-As your spell manifests, a shimmering thorny barrier rises around the > village... but something’s wrong.
-Your connection to the world feels upside down, inverted.
-The thorns in your hand > have drawn blood."<br>
+As your spell manifests, a shimmering thorny barrier rises around the > village...
-> **Thistle**: "Worth it to save them.
-I need to make this right."<br>

 #### Burden Resolution